termx88/StardewSpeak/_readme_.txt

 	.pyc file names must match no ".cpython-39" or python -m -b compileall -f "<this_dir>"
-	(the -b flag will not write python version in each files name, but will same files next to .py files)
+	(the -b flag will not write python version in each files name, but will save files next to .py files)

 then replace inside "\Stardew Valley\Mods\Speak\lib\speech-client\dist\lib" (Speak might be called StardewSpeak)